trans-hues/trans-resist/README.md

 If you want to make sure your email files are stored on a secure server, you can make an account with a host that uses end-to-end encryption to store your email files.
 Alternatively, you can use POP3 to access your email, which means that your emails will only be stored locally on your computer, and not on a remote server.
 However, keep in mind that using POP3 also means that you won't be able to access your previously read emails from anywhere.
 If you want to be able to access your email anywhere, and to do it securely, we recommend you use IMAP and create an account with one of the hosts listed below.

+It can also be a good idea to make a new free email account for every new account, as this can help keep someone from piecing together your identity based on your email address.
+If you do this, make sure to use unique email account usernames and passwords.

 #### [Riseup.net](https://riseup.net)

 Riseup.net offers end-to-end encrypted email hosting, as well as a bunch of other services.
 Their goal is to keep activists safe online.
 They are committed to never turn over any of your data to law enforcement.
 They also allow you to delete all of your data and your account if you ever need to.